Rhodes: Earthquakes

 Earthquakes include the 226 BC earthquake that destroyed the Colossus of Rhodes; one on 3 May 1481 which destroyed much of the city of Rhodes; and one on 26 June 1926.

 On 15 July 2008, Rhodes was struck by a 6.3 magnitude earthquake, causing minor damage to a few old buildings and one death.

 Climate

 Rhodes has a hot-summer Mediterranean climate (Csa in the Köppen climate classification) with mild winters and hot summers.
 The South East of the island experiences a significantly warmer climate with Lindos registering a mean annual temperature of around 22.0 C, making it the warmest area in Greece.
 The Rhodes International Airport in coastal Paradeisi has never dropped below 1.2 C from 1977 when the station started its operation.
 The old inland Maritsa Airport has dropped as low as -4.0 C. The highest temperature ever recorded in Paradeisi was 40.2 C while the highest temperature ever recorded on the island was 43.6 C in Lindos.
 Coastal Rhodes falls in 11a hardiness zone.
-Moreover, according to the Hellenic National Meteorological Service, South East Rhodes records the highest mean annual sunshine in Greece with over 3,100 hours.
+As Greece is one of the few remaining countries in the world to exclusively use Campbell-Stokes sunshine recorders which underestimate annual sunshine by around 200 hours, Rhodes AP is expected to have around 3400 hours of actual annual sunshine with an automatic heliograph.